 All private APIs (used from inside the application) are blocked for cross-domain requests.
 Also, there are filters checking for access right for specific objects.

 There are number of public APIs that allow outside access (actual payment from HubSpot form).
-The only ID exposed publicly is User ID, but it’s 32-char random String UUID which is hard to brute force.
-Even if you know the other customer ID all you can do is to submit payment to their account.
+The only ID exposed publicly is User ID, but it’s 32-char random String UUID which is hard to break Even if you know the other customer ID all you can do is to submit payment to their account.